CiscoSecurity/gta-03-api-use-cases/README.md

 ## Date-time format

-For parameters like `triggeredSince`, `modifiedSince`, etc. use ISO 8601 date-time format as defined by [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
+For parameters like `triggeredAfter`, `modifiedAfter`, etc. use ISO 8601 date-time format as defined by [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

 Same format is also used for all date-time information in API responses.